Saving Electricity home As seen in Newsweek, Forbes, NPR, the Christian Science Monitor, CNET, PC Magazine, InfoWorld, and everywhere else. About

 There are six main strategies for saving money on heat:

 1. Use wall-mounted heat pumps, not central heat.
-Central systems are wasteful for three reasons:
+Central systems are wasteful for many reasons:

 1. Most ducts are leaky.
 Not some of them, most of them, according to the studies.